Fraunhofer-IIS/ogrp/README.md

 [NMEA](https://en.wikipedia.org/wiki/NMEA_0183).

 OGRP (<b>O</b>pen  <b>G</b>NSS <b>R</b>eceiver <b>P</b>rotocol) tries to be a
-protocol for many different causes in the domain of [GNSS](http://en.wikipedia.org/wiki/GNSS) may it be output of raw measurements from receivers over a physical wire connection but also supporting RPC (remote procedure call) like [JSON-RPC](https://de.wikipedia.org/wiki/JSON-RPC).
+protocol for many different use cases in the domain of [GNSS](http://en.wikipedia.org/wiki/GNSS) may it be output of raw measurements from receivers over a physical wire connection but also supporting RPC (remote procedure call) like [JSON-RPC](https://de.wikipedia.org/wiki/JSON-RPC).